Wildfires: The Drivers Putting People and Assets At Risk

 Not only are more physical assets exposed, but those assets are also more vulnerable to wildfire damage and associated costs.

 • Out-of-date land and community-planning practices contribute to costs.
-Zoning, local ordinances, and building codes can reduce wildfire damage, but many municipalities are missing up-to-date fire policies and codes like requiring fire-resistant building materials and perimeters around homes that are cleared of brush.
+Zoning, local ordinances, and building codes can reduce wildfire damage, but many municipalities are missing up-to-date fire policies and codes, such as requiring fire-resistant building materials and perimeters around homes that are cleared of brush.

-• Changes in insurance coverage are leading to rising costs for households.
-Private insurers are rapidly changing where and how they insure properties facing fire danger.
-In 2023, Allstate and State Farm backed out of California’s home insurance marketplace, citing “rapidly growing catastrophe exposure.”
-In August 2024, 17,000 California policyholders were notified that they would lose fire insurance.
-More than one in 10 U.S. homes is uninsured.
+• Changes in insurance coverage are driving up household costs.
+Private insurers are rapidly changing where and how they insure properties in areas with fire danger.
+After Allstate and State Farm backed out of California’s home insurance marketplace in 2023, citing “rapidly growing catastrophe exposure,” companies have continued to restrict coverage or decline renewals.
+In August 2024, 17,000 California policyholders were notified that they would lose fire insurance—and since 2020, the California insurer of last resort, the FAIR Plan, has more than doubled its policy count.
+More than one in seven U.S. homes is uninsured.

-• The up-front costs required to protect assets from wildfires leads to even higher costs for lower income and marginalized households.
+• The up-front costs of protecting assets from wildfires fall disproportionately on lower-income and marginalized households.
 A study from 2020 found that the spread of fire is 6% more likely to be suppressed when the average value of properties in the fire’s path increases from $200,000 to $400,000.
 Meanwhile, many households in rural, low-income, and immigrant communities lack the capital necessary to pay for insurance, rebuilding, or continual investment in fire safety, further increasing their vulnerability to wildfire.
 These compounding factors leave the assets of more vulnerable households at even greater risk, resulting in ultimately higher rebuilding costs.

 In Part II of this Wildfires Briefing, we unpack the levers we see for where and how private-sector actors can leverage capital to protect and fortify existing assets, and catalyze solutions and innovations that reduce the consequences of devastating fires.
 Part II explores the following levers: